-Our staff physiotherapist is Erin Galway, utilizes various treatment modalities to assist patients with their recovery.
+Our staff physiotherapists are Beth Slack and Erin Galway.
+They both utilize various treatment modalities to assist patients with their recovery.

-Acupuncture, laser therapy, soft-tissue treatment and rehabilitative exercises are just a few of the common ways she assists her patients.
+Acupuncture, laser therapy, soft-tissue treatment and rehabilitative exercises are just a few of the common ways our physiotherapists assist their patients.
 Below is some general information about physiotherapy.
 Should you have any questions about physiotherapy or your specific condition, please do not hesitate to contact us directly.

 Physiotherapy at Burlington Sports Therapy